A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Methods

-In WoS, only 6 categories could be fully covered (~2\%).
-All these categories consist of between 13 and 78 journals in each category.
-The minimal number of categories needed to cover each of these six categories ranged from 4 to 15.
-Based on the very low number of categories which could be covered, we can deduce that all the other categories in WoS (~98\%) had at least one journal which was classified solely to that specific category (and thus could not be covered by others).
-In Scopus, on the other hand, 56 categories (~17\%) could be fully covered.
+} In WoS, only 6 categories can be \SA{completely covered} ($\sim$2\%).
+All of these categories consist of between 13 and 78 journals in each category.
+The minimal number of categories needed to fully cover each of these six categories ranges from 4 to 15.
+Based on the very low number of categories which can be covered, we can deduce that all of the other categories in WoS ($\sim$98\%) have at least one journal which is classified solely to that specific category (and thus these categories can not be \SA{completely covered}).
+In Scopus, 56 categories ($\sim$17\%) can be \SA{completely} covered.
 These categories consist of between 1 and 183 journals in each category.
-The minimal number of categories needed to cover each of these six categories ranged from 1 to 24.
-Recall that Scopus contains \say{pure} subset categories, thus these categories can be minimally covered by a single other category.

-We further examine situations in which a category can be \say{almost} covered.
-Namely, we add a flexible threshold allowing for 95\% cover of journals in a category and still consider it as \say{covered}.
-In WoS, 14 additional categories could now be covered (~8\%).
-The number of journals in each of these categories ranged from 13 to 193.
-The minimal number categories needed to cover these categories ranged from 5 to 39.
-In Scopus, 80 additional categories (~41\%) could now be covered, with number of journals ranging from 1 to 375 journals.
-The minimal number of categories needed to cover each of these categories ranged from 1 to 56.
-Figure \ref{fig:minimal_cover_intra} displays the minimal cover in respect to the number of journals in each category and to the total number of categories needed to cover this category.
-Top plots display no threshold (i.e., full cover).
-Bottom plots display 95\% cover.
+The minimal number of categories needed to cover each of these categories ranges from 1 to 24 \SA{where 73\% of these categories require more than 3 categories for minimal complete coverage}.
+Recall that Scopus contains subset categories which naturally can be minimally covered by a single other category (i.e., the superset).
+Considering \SA{nearly-complete coverage}, in WoS, 14 additional categories can be covered ($\sim$8\%).
+The number of journals in each of these categories ranges from 13 to 193.
+The minimal number categories needed to cover these categories ranges from 5 to 39.
+In Scopus, 80 additional categories ($\sim$41\%) can be covered, with number of journals ranging from 1 to 375.
+The minimal number of categories needed to cover each of these categories ranges from 1 to 56 \SA{and over 90\% of the categories require at least 4 categories to minimally cover them}.
+Figure \ref{fig:minimal_cover_intra} displays the minimal number of categories required for \SA{complete or nearly-complete coverage} in respect to the number of journals in each category.

-It is evident from our results that lowering the threshold even by a small percentage leads to a fast increase in the number of categories which can be minimally covered, most notably for Scopus.
-As can also be seen from the plots, when lowering the threshold, the added categories with minimal cover are mostly those containing less than 100 journals.
-However, Scopus shows an increase also in the categories containing 100-300 journals.
-Furthermore, the apparent linear relation between the minimal cover size and the number of total covering categories which can be seen on the right hand side of Figure \ref{fig:minimal_cover_intra} (a) and (b) displays a larger incline in the 95\% threshold case.
+\SA{When considering nearly-complete coverage, a significantly larger number of categories can be covered, most prominently in Scopus.
+Most of these added categories contain less than 100 journals.}